How do you recognise a potassium deficiency?

-- Plants are smaller and have a limp stem
+- Plants are smaller and have a limp stem.

-- In addition, you recognise it by smaller flower tops and pale fruit
+- Smaller flower tops and pale fruits.

-- Leaves may have brown spots, brown veins, yellow edges or yellowing veins
+- Leaves may have brown spots, brown veins, yellow edges or yellowing veins.

-- Plants with a potassium deficiency can absorb less water
+- Plants with a potassium deficiency can absorb less water.

-- Reduced yield
+- Reduced yield that is also of poor quality.

-- Incorrect fertilisation
+- Incorrect fertilisation.

-- Too much sodium in the root environment
+- Too much sodium in the root environment.

 How can you cure it?